 Breaking news: you don’t need a car to get to the beach in NYC.
 In fact, you don’t even need to leave the five boroughs.
-You can take the subway, or the super convenient NYC Beach Bus to the part tropical, part concrete oasis otherwise known as Rockaway Beach.
-OK, it’s mostly concrete and a car is certainly helpful, but the beaches are great, and so is the food.
+You can take the subway, the NYC Beach Bus, or a ferry to the part-tropical, part-concrete oasis otherwise known as Rockaway Beach.
+OK, it’s mostly concrete, and a car is definitely helpful - but the beaches are great, and so is the food.
 Start planning a weekend here, and do your best to eat and/or drink at every one of these spots.

 You need to lay down a base before your full day in the sun, and Rockaway Bagels is the place to do it.